test-editor/deprecated-test-editor-xtext/docs/osgi.md

 [see this blog entry](http://njbartlett.name/2011/09/02/uses-constraints.html)

-Solving dependency problems in an rcp application can be supported by using the Host OSGi-console view (luckily available within the test-edtor).
+Solving dependency problems in an rcp application can be supported by using the Host OSGi-console view (luckily available within the test-editor).
 To get an overview of available commands simply type ```help```.

 (Very incomplete) List of commands: